kirameki-php/database/README.md

 | SQLite      | 0      |
 | MySQL       | 1      |

+## CURRENT_TIMESTAMP

+SQLite's `CURRENT_TIMESTAMP` returns the time in UTC, while MySQL and PostgreSQL return the time in the server's timezone.
+This library uses `DATETIME('now', 'localtime')` for SQLite to get the time in the system timezone instead.
+This is still not perfect because the system timezone is not always the same as the PHP's and `date_default_timezone_set()` does not affect the timezone for SQLite.

 ## License

 This is an open-sourced software licensed under the [MIT License](LICENSE).